TotemLink

 Most of the restaurants at the mall are the closest locations… but the whole parking thing turns me off so much - The lines are long and I get overstimulated there… I don’t think it’s worth it.

-- Francis, Westfield Century City Worker
+Francis, Westfield Century City Employee

 As a team, we were determined to understand our users deeply—figuring out their goals, needs, and how they navigate things.
 We conducted user research to create a detailed user persona, Fiona.